Seattle’s Woodland Park Zoo jettisons COO, conservation exec and animal care director

-Seattle’s Woodland Park Zoo has dismissed three top leaders, all at once, in a major shakeup directed by the zoo’s president.
+Seattle’s Woodland Park Zoo has dismissed three top leaders, all at once, in a major shake-up directed by the zoo’s president.

-The zoo’s chief operations officer, vice president of conservation initiatives and director of animal care were each “separated from their roles” on June 22, after their positions were “restructured to realign our resources, focus and strengths to achieve our bold strategic plan,” President and Chief Executive Officer Alejandro Grajal said in an email Tuesday afternoon.
+The zoo’s chief operations officer, vice president of conservation initiatives and director of animal care were each “separated from their roles” on June 22, after their positions were “restructured to realign our resources, focus and strengths to achieve our bold strategic plan,” President and CEO Alejandro Grajal said in an email Tuesday afternoon.

 The 92-acre zoo is owned and partly funded by the city of Seattle but has been run since 2002 by a private nonprofit, the Woodland Park Zoological Society.
-A new, 20-year management agreement with the nonprofit approved by the City Council last year, unlike the previous agreement, provides the city with no direct authority over how animals are bought and sold.
+A new, 20-year management agreement with the nonprofit approved by the City Council last year, unlike the previous agreement, provides the city with no direct authority over the acquisition and disposition of animals.

 Grajal declined to name the leaders who were let go.
 The zoo’s website, not yet updated Tuesday afternoon, listed Sheri Horiszny as chief operations officer and Peter Zahler as vice president of conservation initiatives.
 A news release last month referred to Nancy Hawkes as director of animal care.